christinesjx/seatMe/README.md

 3. Clone this repo to your local directory.

 Backend:
-Import the Java Spring Boot project in the backend folder with IDEA.
+* Import the Java Spring Boot project in the backend folder with IDEA.
-Start PostgreSQL with Homebrew: ``` brew services start postgresql ``` Run the Spring Boot project
+* Start PostgreSQL with Homebrew: ``` brew services start postgresql ```
+* Run the Spring Boot project

 Frontend:
-Open the react project in the frontend folder.
+* Open the react project in the frontend folder.
-Go to the directory
 * Install dependecies: ``` npm install ```
 * Start the React app: ``` npm start ```